Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Progress made on Hard Drivin' & Race Drivin' (Big thanks to Ducon 2016 for creating math formula and helping with this) but not possible yet to work

+- Sorry I said Virtua Formula was supported last release but appears there is no FFB Output Added

 - Forgot to mention last release that on Virtua Racing, set cabinet to Upright to recieve FFB values